Brontez Purnell: Work

 His electro rock band Gravy Train!!!! gained national prominence for their live shows.
 His punk band The Younger Lovers started in 2003 as a bedroom demo project.

+Purnell has created music under his own name since 2020.
+On July 19, 2023, Purnell released his solo album No Jack Swing.
+When asked to describe the album, he said that "I [...] allowed myself to just be a pretty Black boy making a pop record—and like, why the fuck shouldn't I?"

 Awards

 In 2018, Purnell was awarded a Whiting Award for fiction.

-Focus
+In 2022, Purnell was awarded the Robert Rauschenberg Award for Performance Art/Theater, and the Lambda Literary Award for Best Gay Fiction.